"Go find Susie!"

 She was grateful to him, never suspecting that she had just taken the bait

 and had fallen into another potentially deadly trap.

-He seduced her immediately.
+He seduced her that night.
 She remembered feeling confused afterward,

 but he overcame her concerns by saying that the Lord led them to meet